chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 should be ideally be applied at 10 hz, or 5 hz, to make sure the simulator has minimum delay in processing your computed control.

+3. The velocity applied in simulation at any time t is v_t = v_auto + a_t * 1 / 10

+where v_auto is the current of the autonomous car. a_t is the acceleration you applied on the autonomous at time step t.
+1 / 10 is due the simulation runs at 10 hz.

-3. The acceleration you can apply to the autonomous car is a real number between [-1, 1].
+4. The acceleration you can apply to the autonomous car is a real number between [-1, 1].

 ## Input file: future positions of the agent cars